overachiever-productions/S4/README.md

 [example of dbo.execute_command (same backup statement as above - but passed in as a command) - and show the output - i.e., we TRAPPED the error (with full details).]

 [NOTE about how all of this is ... yeah, a pain, but there's no other way.
-Then... xp_cmdshell is native SQL Server and just fine.]
+Then... xp_cmdshell is native SQL Server and just fine.]</div>

 #### Common Questions and Concerns about enabling xp_cmdshell